EventStore/EventStore/docs/server/quick-start/README.md

 ## Getting started

-Check the [getting started guide](/getting-started/) for resources on the principles of EventStoreDB, Event Sourcing, database installation guidelines and choosing a client SDK.
+Check the [getting started guide](/getting-started/) for an introduction to EventStoreDB and its features, along with detailed instructions to quickly get started.

 ## Support